parkmandpl/wp-basics/modules/plan/_posts/2000-01-02-rationale.md

 ## Why Do You Want a Website?

 #### Activity
 Take some time to jot down your reasons for having a website.
 Think about why a person would visit your site and what they should get out of it.

-Optional questions to consider:
+Here are a few optional questions to consider:
 - What message do you want to communicate to visitors?
 - What is the benefit you hope to receive from having a site?
 - Is it for a small business?